JHignett1995/GCP_Instance_CSV_Generator/README.md

    Ensure these are named the same as the Project ID. e.g. My-First-Project.json
 ## How to

-Simply run using go run main.go
+Simply run using go run main.go.
 Build for intended OS systems using the appropriate go command lines.